Crop Insurance Program Provisions-Title XI

 - Dollar Plan coverage pays for both quantity and quality yield losses and is limited to some high-value crops (e.g., fresh market tomatoes and strawberries).
 This coverage guarantees a dollar value per acre rather than a particular yield level.

 - Revenue Protection (RP) provides protection against a farmer’s gross revenue (i.e., price times yield) falling below some guaranteed level.
 Guaranteed revenue is equal to the farmer’s elected coverage level (50 to 85 percent), times the APH yield, times the higher of (a) the base market price, which is an average of the harvest-time futures price for a month prior to planting; or (b) the month-long harvest market price for the last month of the contract.

 - When a farmer’s actual revenue (calculated as realized yield times the harvest market price) is below the guaranteed revenue, RP pays an indemnity equal to the difference between those two amounts.

-- A version of the Area Risk Protection Insurance (ARPI) uses county yields instead of farm yields when calculating revenue coverage levels and actual revenue (similar to the former Group Risk Income Protection plan of insurance, or GRIP).
+- A revenue version of the ARPI uses county yields instead of farm yields when calculating revenue coverage levels and actual revenue (similar to the former Group Risk Income Protection plan of insurance, or GRIP).
 Farmers may select revenue coverage levels from 70 to 90 percent of expected county revenue, where county revenue is equal to the historic county yield times the relevant futures price prior to planting.
 Actual county revenue is calculated as the actual county yield times a month-long average of the nearby futures price at harvest time.
 ARPI pays indemnities only when the average county revenue for the insured crop falls below the revenue chosen by the farmer.

-- USDA, Risk Management Agency Farm Bill 2014 FAQ provides Q&A’s on programs administered by the Risk Management Agency, including Title XI crop insurance programs.
+- USDA, Risk Management Agency 2018 Farm Bill webpage provides information and links to further resources on 2018 Farm Bill programs administered by the Risk Management Agency.